CartercodingRepos/Hello-and-welcome/README.md

 - 👀 I’m interested in html, css and JavaScript
 - 🌱 I’m currently learning html, css and JavaScript
 - 💞️ I’m looking to collaborate on projects big and small
-- 📫 How to reach me by email devilgoldfish@gmail.com
+- 📫 How to reach me on Linkedin

 <!---
 Devilgoldfish/Devilgoldfish is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.